tbehner/frust/README.md

 ```

 ### Pre-compiled binaries
-Check the releases for precompiled binaries.
+Check the download section on the [github.io page](https://tbehner.github.io/frust-blog/) or the releases for precompiled binaries.

 ## Introduction
 The basic syntax of frust follows a SQL-like query syntax